 31 December - Pantai Tengah Beach

-I stayed on at Zackary as it was such a nice place and so were the people.
-I borrowed Neil and Emma’s notebook charger and was happy to see it was only my charger and not the laptop itself that was broken.
+Staying on at Zackary’s was easy as it was an easy-going place, and so were the guests.
+After borrowing Neil and Emma’s notebook charger, it was good to discover it was only my charger, and not the laptop itself, which was faulty.

-More beers were consumed as the evening went on.
-We sat around until midnight, wished each other happy New Year, and went on the wait for the partial eclipse of the moon which was only at around 3h00.
-So it was 5h00 before I went to bed.
+As it was New Year’s Eve, a few beers were consumed as the evening wore on.
+Most sat around until midnight, wished each other happy New Year, and went on to wait for the partial eclipse of the moon which occurred at about 3h00, with the result it was 5h00 before going to bed.

 1 January - Pantai Tengah Beach

-2 January - Pantai Tengah Beach, Langkawi – Alor Star - 72km
+2 January - Pantai Tengah Beach, Langkawi – Alor Star (Alor Setar) – 72 km

-3 January - Alor Star – Georgetown, Penang Island - 130km
+3 January - Alor Star (Alor Setar)– Georgetown, Penang Island – 130 km

-Lo and behold, will Neil and Emma (whom I met at Zackary) not walk into the same hostel, we had a good old chat and it was real good to see them again.
+Lo and behold, would Neil and Emma (met at Zackary’s) not walk into the same hostel and it was good to see them again.

 4 January - Georgetown

-What an interesting place Georgetown turned out to be.
-There were architectural styles from every corner of the earth, Indian, Chinese, Arab, Malay, Burmese and even Victorian, I even spotted a church or two.
-The most amazing was the Railway station, a beautiful Neo-classical style building, but without a railway line.
+What a fabulous place Georgetown turned out to be.
+There were architectural styles from every corner of the earth: Indian, Chinese, Arab, Malay, Burmese and even Victorian.
+The most amazing was the railway station, a beautiful neo-classical style building but without a railway line.
 What were they thinking?
-I explored the narrow alleys and interesting Indian and Chinese quarters, complete with the best Indian and Chinese food you can wish for.
-I even found my favorite Chinese steamed rise buns (not as good as the real thing in China though)
+The day was spent exploring the narrow alleys and interesting Indian and Chinese quarters, complete with the best Indian and Chinese food.
+Coming upon Chinese steamed rice buns, a charger for my notebook, as well as a new SIM card for the phone, made it a good day.

 5 January - Georgetown